-It is believed that it was built during the 575-585 AD.
+It is believed that it was built during 575-585 AD.

 It is believed to be built during the late 6th century and is dedicated to Vishnu.
 Lord Vishnu is portrayed as Trivikrama, with one foot on earth and the other directed to the north.
 One can also see Vishnu as a boar (Varaha) and Krishna avatars.

 It is also oriented towards north-south, with the main hall going up to 14.5m deep into the mountain.
-The height of the main hall approximately is 4.5m.
+The height of the main hall is approximately 4.5m.

-The monuments also contain Vishnu relics: standing Vishnu, Vishnu with a serpent, Vishnu as Narasimha (half human – half lion), Varaha, Harihara and Trivikrama avatars.
+The monuments also contain Vishnu relics: standing Vishnu, Vishnu with a serpent, Vishnu as Narasimha (half human – half lion), Varaha, Harihara, and Trivikrama avatars.
 They are as high as 4m.

 The cave is also important as this region’s art of culture and clothing is the 6th century.